apprenticeharper/DeDRM_tools/Calibre_Plugins/Ineptpdf_ReadMe.txt

 ‘wine python ineptkey.py’ (only need once!)
 (key will be here: ~/.wine/drive_c/tools_vX.X/Other_Tools/adeptkey.der)

-9. Use ADE running under Wine to dowload all of your purchased ePub ebooks
+9. Use ADE running under Wine to dowload all of your purchased PDF ebooks

-10. install the ineptepub and ineptpdf plugins from the tools as discribed in the readmes.
+10. install the ineptpdf plugins from the tools as discribed in the readmes.

 11. copy the adeptkey.der into the config dir of calibre (~/.config/calibre in debian).
 Your ADE books imported to calibre will automatically be freed from DRM.